 AALL advocates on many critical information policy issues, including appropriations for the Government Publishing Office and Library of Congress, copyright, freedom of information, net neutrality, open government, and privacy.
 AALL frequently meets with Congressional staff, the White House, and agency officials to influence our federal policy priorities.
 Recently, we’ve had a seat at the table in conversations and decisions about access to authentic online legal information, Section 108 of the Copyright Act, privacy of library users, and more.
 While the AALL staff lobby on these important issues, we rely on our members to add their voices and personal stories.

 AALL works with chapters and individuals to ensure greater access to government information at the state level.
 Recently, we have worked with AALL members and chapters in favor of access to official electronic legal materials and to support funding for county libraries.
 We also advocate in favor of enactment of the Uniform Electronic Legal Material Act (UELMA), a priority issue of AALL.

 Make Your Case

 As members of a democratic society, we have the ability to influence on the way we are governed.
 Members of Congress listen to the needs and opinions of their constituents to make decisions about legislation.
 We hope you will take the time to express your values and your priorities to Congress.
 There are three paths of communication you can take.
 Click each link below for helpful tips and strategies for communicating with Congress.

 - Visit your Representative and Senators when they’re in Washington, DC or when they’re home.
 A personal visit is the most effective means of communicating with Congress.

 - Send a message.
-The Internet and email have made it easier than ever before for citizens to communicate with their Members of Congress.
+It's easier than ever to communicate with your members of Congress.
 You can send a letter, email, or fax to your member of Congress at their home or Washington office.